 Hazel eyes met blue and Chuck felt like he was watching her entire world shatter.
 Tears welled up on her eyes as she silently shook her head.

 Chuck had seen a few, very few, women who could cry and still look lovely.
 Summer was not one of them.
 Tears streamed down her cheeks and she made ragged choked sounds.
-She sniffled loudly and wiped at her nose with her shirtsleeve as she sobbed.
+She sniffled loudly and wiped at her nose with the back of her hand as she sobbed.
 Not caring that it was probably snot she was wiping, he pulled her into an embrace.
 He held her close, rubbing her back, and making soothing sounds as she sobbed.

 A few moments later she had calmed back down and dried her tears.
 A wet patch on the breast of his shirt and the pink of her nose where the only evidence of Summer’s breakdown.